Why Kill-Shelters Deserve Your Love and Support

 As you can imagine, this policy would eventually lead to overpopulation.
 The shelter will inevitably reach and exceed its capacity.
 When that happens, the shelter would then make the difficult decision to put down some of their animals to make room for other ones.

 Now, here’s where things get worse.
-Because of the stigma kill shelters receive, less and less people are willing to help them out.
-As a result, people would rather go to other places to adopt pets, leaving kill shelters more and more populated.
+Because of the stigma these places receive, fewer and fewer people are willing to help them.
+People would rather go to other places to adopt pets, leaving kill-shelters overpopulated.

-Imagine if people supported kill shelters.
-There would be fewer or even no dogs or cats to be euthanized.
-Kill shelters would be able to focus more on giving care and love to those animals that need them the most.
+Imagine if people supported them.
+Fewer animals would be euthanized.
+Kill-shelters would be able to focus more on giving care and love to those animals that need them the most.

 Many of those animals who are turned away are dumped somewhere else.
 They could be dumped in the woods, on the road, or in the custody of unreliable and irresponsible people.